FaolanH/pands-project/README.md

   ###### - what libraries are available to help me display this data?
   ###### - can I use user input to ask the user what they want to see?
   ###### - investigate the pandas read.csv to see what can be done

+# The iris dataset has been added into this repository, including the raw data, description of the data and index.